COVID-19 and Heart

-COVID-19 and Heart: COVID-19 and life-threatening complications involving severe respiratory distress and lung disease go hand in hand.
+COVID-19 and life-threatening complications involving severe respiratory distress and lung disease go hand in hand.
 This is what the majority of us are aware of, but there is yet another dangerous outcome emerging out from the disease caused by the new coronavirus (COVID-19).
 It is heart damage – one of the recently emerging complications among the group of potentially life-threatening complications.

 COVID-19 has so far remained puzzling for many as illness associated with it ranges from mild asymptomatic to moderate symptomatic and complex severe illness – which, in some cases, can be fatal.
 However, for the large majority of people, the illness remains in the mild-to-moderate range.

-Heart Complications Due to COVID-19
+Cardiac Damage Due to COVID-19

-From the reports coming out from the epicenter of Coronavirus (COVID-19) outbreak – Wuhan city in China, among the 42 patients hospitalized nearly 13% or six patients had heart-related complications – blood test results had increased levels of troponin and abnormal electrocardiogram and echocardiogram reports.
+From the reports coming out from the epicenter of Coronavirus (COVID-19) outbreak – Wuhan city in China, among the 42 patients hospitalized nearly 13% or six patients had heart-related complications – blood tests results had increased levels of troponin and abnormal electrocardiogram and echocardiogram reports.
 From these findings, among the group of complications that COVID-19 can cause, heart injury or cardiac damage is also one of them.
 There are some reports of patients with COVID-19 whose symptoms were cardiovascular.